jeremyBanks/save/README.md

             [default: the first four hex digits of the commit's tree hash]

             [env: SAVE_COMMIT_PREFIX=]

+    -t, --timestamp <TIMESTAMP>
+            Override the system clock timestamp with a custom one

+            [env: SAVE_TIMESTAMP=]

+    -0, --timeless
+            Use the next available timestamp after the previous commit, regardless of the current timestamp.

+            If there is no previous commit, this uses the next available timestamp after the current time (or value provided to `--timestamp`) rounded down to the closest multiple of `0x1000000` (a period of ~6 months).

+            This can be used to help produce deterministic timestamps and commit IDs for reproducible builds.

+            [env: SAVE_TIMELESS=]

         --name <NAME>
             The name to use for the commit's author and committer.